Ensuring Appropriate Child Support Amounts

 When parents are considered high income, meaning their combined gross income is greater than $150,000, the support calculation becomes much more complicated, and it is absolutely crucial that each parent has an experienced attorney to represent their interests.
 In these situations, the court does not use any type of statutory guideline to determine child support.
 Instead, the court, on a case-by-case basis, decides what is in the best interest of the child.

 The court can look at any factor it determines to be helpful, including the lifestyle the child enjoyed while the parents were married, any special needs of the child and the income of the parents.
 In some cases, one parent will attempt to obtain a higher child support order, to maintain their own lifestyle, rather than to care for their child.
 Your attorney will be able to help you make sure that you don’t end up paying for your ex-spouse’s lifestyle, and that the support you pay is actually applicable and necessary for the benefit of your child.

-No matter the situation, the attorneys at Soroka and Associates, LLC, can help you resolve your Child Support issues in the way that is best for your child, and fairest to you.
+No matter the situation, the attorneys at Soroka & Associates, LLC, can help you resolve your child support and child custody issues in ways that are best for your child, and fairest to you.
 You can contact our Columbus office at 614-358-6525, or fill out our online contact form.
-We offer a free initial consultation, and are available to assist our clients 24 hours a day.
-Call today, and let our dedicated and experienced attorneys help you insure the best possible future for you and your child.
+We offer a free initial consultation and are available to assist our clients 24 hours a day.
+Call today, and let our dedicated and experienced attorneys help you ensure a secure future for you and your child.